ghimirermn/label-update-after-image-cropping/README.md

 # A simple script to create a cropped image and its mapped json label coordinates.

+Modify the images and annotations folder in line 56 and 57 respectively and then run the python file.

 The cropped and updated json file is stored in **updated** folder.

 ## Sample Result